lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Pallet Packing Setup.md

 _Error message_
 ![](/media/Configuration_MasterData_PalletPackingSetup%20-%203.%20StackingVariance_ImportBufferIgnorableError.jpeg)

-If your business principle is to allow incomplete pallets into stock and you don’t want these errors to show, you can enable the **Suppress Pallet Qty Checking** in Linc Setup.
+If your business principle is to allow incomplete pallets into stock and you don�t want these errors to show, you can enable the **Suppress Pallet Qty Checking** in Linc Setup.

 ![](/media/Configuration_MasterData_PalletPackingSetup%20-%204.%20LincSetup_SuppressPalletQuantitySetup.jpeg)